 In polytheistic societies the title ‘God of heaven’ commonly designated the supreme deity whose throne was in heaven, father of the pantheon.
-He was worshipped as such in Uruk (the ‘Erech’ of Gen 10:10) before a priestess called Inana took over his temple and granted Nimrod kingship as if on his behalf.
+He was worshipped as such in Uruk before the priestess Inana took over his temple and granted Nimrod kingship as though on his behalf.
 Biblical occurrences of the title are therefore mostly where the speaker is a Gentile or speaking to Gentiles (e.g. Dan 2:37).
 Men on earth finally acknowledge his existence.

 The second woe has passed; behold, the third woe is coming soon.

 The demons that emerged from the abyss at the fifth trumpet were the first woe.
-The second woe came with the sixth trumpet: two hundred million demonic horses that, by fire, smoke and sulphur, killed a third of mankind.
+The second came with the sixth trumpet: two hundred million demonic horses that by fire, smoke and sulphur killed a third of mankind.
 The third woe is Jesus Christ.
 Other references to his coming ‘soon’ are explicit: three times before this allusion (2:5, 2:16, 3:11) and three times after (22:7, 22:12, 22:20).

 And the seventh angel blew his trumpet.
 And there were loud voices in heaven, saying, “The kingdom of the world has become that of our Lord and of his Christ, and he shall reign for ever and ever.”

-There can be only one ruler of the world, and by right it belongs to its Creator.
+Ultimately there is only one kingdom, and by right it belongs to its Creator.
 The moment arrives when he asserts that right.
 There will cease to be disputes over who owns Kashmir, or Tibet, or Crimea, or Zimbabwe, or Northern Ireland.
 His reign begins with the resurrection, before he pours out his wrath.

-The Lord himself will descend from heaven with a cry of command, with the voice of archangel and with the trumpet of God.
+The Lord himself will descend from heaven with a shout of command, with voice of archangel and with trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive, who remain, will be caught up together with them.
 (I Thes 4:16f)

-These references to the last trumpet are examples of what Paul received by way of visions and revelations in advance of John (II Cor 12:1).
-The wheat is gathered into his barn.
-Believers will not escape the drought, the famine, the persecution.
-But on the last day of the present age those who are dead will join with those who are alive in one great resurrection of the righteous.
-“Gather to me my faithful ones, who made a covenant with me by sacrifice” (Ps 50:5) – the sacrifice that he provided.
+These references to the last of the seven trumpets are examples of what Paul received by way of visions and revelations (II Cor 12:1).
+The wheat will be gathered into his barn.
+Believers will not escape the drought, the famine, the persecution, but on the last day of the present age the living will join the dead in one great resurrection of the righteous.
+“Gather to me my faithful ones, who made a covenant with me by sacrifice” (Ps 50:5) – by the sacrifice he provided.
 The long-awaited Bridegroom has come for his Bride.
 Left behind are those who did not choose eternal life, who said, “There is no God,” “I am not religious,” “I will consider it some other time.”
 More are left behind than one might assume, including half-hearted believers (Matt 6:24, Rev 3:16).
 Trumpets have announced the king’s coming.
 The gospel has been proclaimed to all.
 It is now too late to remember what friends had told them, “Flee from the wrath to come.”

 ‘Prophets’ refers to the 144,000, distinct from ‘saints’.
-‘Wages’ (misthos) conveys the idea of an employment contract, though ‘reward’ fits some contexts better (e.g. Matt 5:12).
+‘Wages’ (misthos) conveys the idea of an employment contract, though ‘reward’ fits some contexts better (e.g. Matt 5:12) – we are slaves and employees.
 ‘Corrupters of the earth’ brings to mind the state of the antediluvian world: ‘The earth was corrupt before God, and the earth filled with violence. … All flesh had corrupted its way on the earth’ (Gen 6:11).
 The ‘dia-’ in diaphtherω intensifies the verb so as to mean ‘corrupt utterly, in every way’.
-Worshipping idols and abusing the mandate to subdue the earth and have dominion over the animals, we pollute the oceans, destroy rain-forests, burn up the earth’s coal and oil in a few generations, farm animals in concentration camps as if they were not living beings and drive countless species to extinction.
+Worshipping idols and abusing the mandate to subdue the earth and have dominion over the animals, we pollute the oceans, destroy rain-forests, burn up the earth’s accumulated coal and oil in a few generations, farm animals in concentration camps as if they were not living beings and drive countless species to extinction.
 By our sexual promiscuity we have desecrated the image of God.
-The Lord God is outraged.
-Therefore he will purge the earth of its desecrators.
+God.
+Enraged, the Lord God will purge the earth of its desecrators.

 And the temple of God in heaven was opened, and the ark of his covenant was seen in his temple.
-And there was lightning, sounds, thunder, an earthquake, and great hail.
+And there followed lightning, and sounds, and thunder, and an earthquake, and great hail.

-The trumpets section is rounded off with a vision similar to that which introduces it (8:3-5): a vision of the temple.
+The trumpets section is rounded off with a vision of the temple similar to the vision which introduces it (8:3-5).
 But instead of the altar we see the ark of the covenant.
 At 15:5 we return to the same moment, the opening of the temple to release the angels with the bowls of wrath.
 The phenomena are effects of geomagnetic storms and meteoroid showers brought on by coronal mass ejections, which will be greater still in the period of wrath.
 The earthquake in the earlier vision (8:5) corresponds to the earthquake just before the last trumpet (11:13).
-This second one (11:19) corresponds to the earthquake when the last bowl of God’s anger is poured out (16:18), hence the reference to ‘great hail’ (linking with 16:21).
-‘He will cause his majestic voice to be heard and his descending arm to be seen, in furious anger and a flame of devouring fire, with cloudburst and storm and hail’ (Isa 30:30).
+This second one (11:19) corresponds to the earthquake when the last bowl is poured out (16:18), hence the reference to ‘great hail’ (linking with 16:21).
+‘He will cause his majestic voice to be heard and his descending arm to be seen, in raging anger and a flame of devouring fire, with cloudburst and storm and hail’ (Isa 30:30).